 Core Architecture Overview

-A robust notification system consists of several interconnected layers:
+A strong notification system has several connected layers:

-- Message Queue System - Buffers requests and enables asynchronous processing
+- Message Queue System - Buffers requests and enables async processing.

-- Channel Services - Specialized delivery services for each notification channel
+- Channel Services - Delivery services for each notification channel.

 1. Notification Service (API Gateway)

-The entry point for all notification requests.
-It validates incoming requests, authenticates API calls, and routes notifications to appropriate channels.
-Think of this as the orchestrator that decides whether a notification goes via email, push, SMS, or in-app channels.
+This is the entry point for all notification requests.
+It checks incoming data, verifies API calls, and routes notifications to the right channels.
+Think of it as the router.
+It decides if a notification goes via email, push, SMS, or in-app.

 Key Responsibilities: